kubeflow/website/content/en/docs/components/serving/overview.md

 weight = 1

 +++
-{{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
-{{% /alert %}}

 Kubeflow supports two model serving systems that allow multi-framework model
 serving: *KFServing* and *Seldon Core*.
 Alternatively, you can use a